-Commented [WKA15]: Show to Mike.
-Shared with Mike on April 30, 2020.
+Commented [WKA15]: Show to Mike

 I've actually never felt unsafe.
 As a woman, I carry around pepper spray with me anyway just in case.
 But like I've never felt the need to pull it out when I'm here.
 I feel really safe and that's ... another really great thing about this campus.
 I don't know if it's in the culture of Crafton, but I feel really good around most of the other students here and the faculty as well.